 Events

-This webinar series will explore how agencies, universities, and other organizations are working to control the spread of invasive crayfish within the Great Lakes.
-If you are concerned about the impacts of invasive crayfish or are interested in the techniques used to control them, join us as we examine species-specific actions, advancements in research and technology, and programs designed to help communities prevent and manage invasive crayfish populations.
-A question and answer period will follow each presentation.
+This webinar series will explore how agencies, academic institutions, and other organizations are working to control the spread of invasive crayfish while supporting crayfish biodiversity within the Great Lakes basin.
+If you are concerned about the impacts of invasive crayfish or want to learn how others are bolstering native crayfish biodiversity, join us as we examine species-specific actions, advancements in research and technology, and community-driven programs designed to enhance crayfish management efforts.
+Each webinar will conclude with a question and answer period, offering attendees the opportunity to engage directly with experts in the field.

 Upcoming Webinars in the Series